I have a Masters Degree in English Literature and an in-depth understanding about variable dimensions of literary expressions and art.

 As a philosophy of life, the existentialist narrative surfaced in the backdrop of the Second World War.
 At this devastating juncture in human history, humankind had lost all hope for redemption.
 We had no reason to strive for existence, for previously held anchors like religion and nationalism had failed us.
 When the catastrophic implications of WWll left the void exposed, Existentialism came to the rescue.

 This tale of sheer pessimism and lack of belonging is best illustrated in the play, Waiting for Godot by Samuel Beckett.
 Regarded as the "play which revolutionized the face of modern drama," this artistic masterpiece is in fact a true verbal illustration of the existential dilemma of the modern individual who is desperately striving to find relevance and meaning in life when the era of "Industry 4.0" has declared their existence futile and insignificant.

 Basic Propositions of the Existentialist Philosophy

-Existentialism is a pessimistic outlook towards life that views the world from the perspective of gloom and dismay.
-This philosophical discourse narrates the condition of human beings as being one of lost souls wandering around the limitless seas of despair with no hope in sight.
+Existentialism is a pessimistic outlook toward life that views the world from the perspective of gloom and dismay.
+This philosophical discourse narrates the condition of human beings as being one of the lost souls wandering around the limitless seas of despair with no hope in sight.